• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Luzerne Lupulide

-Lupulin or minette alfalfa is a plant that is sometimes grown as a green fertilizer or forage.
+Lucerne or lupin is a plant sometimes grown as green manure or forage.
 It can be confused with yellow clover.

 • THE VULNERABLE ANTHYLLIDE •